 But this phenomenon is by no means limited to Africa.
 An old song by an American rock group in the 1960's sums it up, "And when you've got money, you've got lots of friends crowding 'round your door.
 But when the money's gone, and all your spending ends, they won't be 'round any more."
+185

-186 societies in which there is very little upward social and economic mobility because of chronically poor economies and lack of financial access to educational opportunities.
+Developing such "relationships" is considered an ordinary, acceptable means of survival in African culture.
+Some of this sentiment (opinions and mentality) can be understood in societies in which there is very little upward social and economic mobility because of chronically poor economies and lack of financial access to educational opportunities.
 Hard work is often not rewarded in the market place of poor economies, and there are much fewer work opportunities to pursue.
 It is often perceived that the only way "up" economically requires many relationships ("partnerships") with people farther up the social and economic ladder.
+(If I am mistaken about this, I wish to be corrected.)